HomeMadeGames/.github/profile/README.md

 - We do not want your personal data.

 ## Fair Gameplay
-- Non-Kernel Level Anticheat: Any anticheat measures implemented in our games will not operate at the kernel level, ensuring the security and privacy of your system.
+- Non-Kernel-Level Anti-Cheat: Any anti-cheat measures implemented in our games will not operate at the kernel level, ensuring the security and privacy of your system.
 - Fair Microtransactions: Items purchasable with real-world currency will strictly be for visual preferences.
 No gameplay-changing perks will ever be available for purchase.

 ## Opt-In Data Collection